afutofu/insalts-old/README.md

 # InSalts - A website for salty people

-- Simple project to practice full stack web development using node, express, mongodb, and jquery
+Simple project to practice full stack web development using :

+- jQuery
+- Node
+- Mongodb